-There is no more exciting place to be for a sporting event in Richmond than the Verizon Wireless Arena at the Stuart C. Siegel Center.
+There is no more exciting place to be for a sporting event in Richmond than The Stuart C. Siegel Center.
 Period.
 And sporting events are just a small glimmer of what takes place at this 7,500 seat arena which has hosted President Barack Obama, the Harlem Globetrotters, some of the best in the music industry including Trey Songz, T.I, James Taylor and Sheryl Crow.

 |The Siegel Center's Website: